Warm greetings to you!

 I can help you create bridges for better understanding of each other, leading to better communication.
 We do this through education about the topic by determining the areas in which the greatest stumbling blocks are manifesting in the relationship.
 Often this means going slowly to redefine terms, create new ways of listening and responding to each other, and developing more skillful means of identifying and expressing your own emotions.

 For the partner on the spectrum, we will explore means of identifying feelings, and then discussing new language to attach to these feelings.
 This process often leads to a relaxation of the anxiety that can likely plague an autistic individual throughout life.
+Our work together also includes psychoeducation on the nature of autism and how it manifests in daily life.
+This process is usually a source of great relief and comfort to someone on the spectrum.

 Then we will look at how to read and understand the aspects of communication with your partner that usually do not come through intuitively for a person on the spectrum.
 Among these aspects are the nonverbal components of communication, estimated to comprise 70% of all interpersonal communication, and which are often invisible or misinterpreted by someone with autism.